Keith Haring: Friendships

 By the early 1980s, Haring had established friendships with fellow emerging artists Fab 5 Freddy and Futura 2000, and singer Madonna.
 In 1982, Haring befriended pop artist Andy Warhol, who became his mentor and the inspiration for his 1986 Andy Mouse series.
 Warhol also created a portrait of Haring and his boyfriend Juan Dubose in 1983.
 Through Warhol, Haring became friends with Grace Jones, Francesco Clemente, and Yoko Ono.
 He also formed friendships with George Condo, Jean-Charles de Castelbajac, and Claude Picasso.

 Haring met accessories designer Bobby Breslau in the early 1980s.
 He looked to Breslau for guidance and called him his "Jewish mother".
 Breslau introduced Haring to his friend Larry Levan, resident DJ at the Paradise Garage.
 Breslau inspired Haring to work with leather hides and he was the manager of the Pop Shop until his death in 1987.

 Art dealer Yves Arman was Haring's close friend, and Haring was the godfather of his daughter.
 Haring said Arman was "probably the best supporter I had in the art world."
 In 1989, Arman was killed in a car accident on his way to see Haring in Spain.

 In 1988, Gil Vazquez was invited by a friend to visit Haring's Broadway studio.
 Haring and Vazquez became close friends and spent a great deal of time together.
 Haring described their platonic relationship as "intellectual companionship."
 I really enjoy being his friend and sharing and caring like a big brother more than a lover," he said.
 Before his death, Haring set up a foundation bearing his name.
 He appointed his assistant and studio manager Julia Gruen to be the executive director; she began working for him in 1984.
-Vazquez is the board president of the foundation, which is based at Haring's Broadway studio.
+Vazquez was a founding board member for the Keith Haring Foundation for 35 years and the executive director from 2019 to 2025.